 Can this Pork Green Chili Stew be made in the slow cooker

 Yes!
 Absolutely.
-In fact, I had initially planned on making this green chili in the slow cooker, but the day was getting later and I wanted to have a video for you guys, so, out with the slow cooker and in with the Instant Pot.
+In fact, I had initially planned on making this green chili in the slow cooker, like this slow cooker pot roast, but the day was getting later and I wanted to have a video for you guys, so, out with the slow cooker and in with the Instant Pot.

 To make this in the slow cooker (aka crock pot), I do recommend browning the meat in small batches before adding to the slow cooker.
 This is how I would do it.